Shaking Off the

 End-of-Summer Blues

 The upcoming season can be a time of new beginnings.
-Hand-in-hand with the temperature and light changes, you may be confronting changes for yourself or for significant people in your life.
+Hand-in-hand with the temperature and daylight changes, you may be confronting changes for yourself or for significant people in your life.
 Maybe your children need to prepare for a new school year, or you are starting a project.
-The calendar is once again brimming with overlapping events, and you are thinking of ways how you will tackle them all.
+The calendar is once again brimming with overlapping events, and you are wondering how you will tackle them all.
 The seasonal transition may affect you physically, relationally, and emotionally.
 The changes in schedules, routines, expectations, and even relationships can be a lot to take in all at once.

 Seasonal Change in Mood and Behavior

-Seasons can affect the mood and behavior as they change.
-The first comes in the spring when growth energy replaces winter’s dormancy.
-This growth energy is experienced throughout the summer.
-The second big directional shift happens in autumn as the growth energy of spring and summer begins to fade, and the colder seasons begin.
+Seasonal changes can affect your mood and behavior.
+When winter turns to spring, increased energy often replaces winter’s dormancy.
+This growth in energy tends to continue throughout the summer.
+The second big seasonal shift happens in autumn as the growth energy of spring and summer begins to fade, and the colder seasons begin.

-The science-backed reason for the mood and behavior change is attributed to the shifts in the amount of available environmental light over the seasons.
+Science shows that the reason for mood and behavior change is attributed to the shifts in the amount of available daylight over the seasons.
 During autumn, the days are shorter, and the periods of daylight are reduced.
-The feeling of sadness is greater as the sun lowers in the sky, casting a golden light.
-It is a bittersweet season when the leaves change colors.
+This can lead to decreased energy and even symptoms of seasonal depression.

 If you find yourself thrown off kilter with the coming of autumn, it is not your imagination.
-Feeling the ‘blues’ as the longer hours of darkness and lower temperatures when summer comes to an end is natural.
-If, however, the end of summer can leave you feeling sad, stressed, or unmotivated, and your sadness becomes oppressive as autumn edges ever closer, your case of the unhappiness has evolved into full blown depression called Seasonal Affective Disorder (SAD).
-Seeking professional help when sadness develops into depression is beneficial.
+Feeling the ‘blues’ as the longer hours of darkness and lower temperatures set in can be natural.
+If, however, the end of summer leaves you feeling sad, stressed, or unmotivated for extended periods of time you may have symptoms of Seasonal Affective Disorder (SAD).
+Seeking professional help can help with SAD.

 Colder, Bluer Days

-Seasonal Affective Disorder, also known as SAD, is a form of depressive disorder that comes and goes with the seasons.
+Seasonal Affective Disorder, also known as SAD, is a depressive disorder that comes and goes with the seasons.
 Also called the “winter blues,” SAD starts to appear in the fall, continues into the cold winter months, and goes away during the rest of the year.
-As autumn comes closer, the symptoms can sap your energy level, causing you to feel moody, irritable and worthless, persistently exhausted, and craving for carbohydrate-laden comfort food.
-Less commonly, SAD remits as summer depression in late spring or early summer.
+As autumn comes closer, the symptoms can sap your energy level, causing you to feel moody, irritable, persistently exhausted, and unmotivated.

-The cause is unknown, but evidence points its relation to the level of melatonin hormone that regulates the sleep-wake cycle.
+The cause is unknown, but evidence points to its relation to the level of melatonin hormone that regulates the sleep-wake cycle.
 As the days become shorter and darker, the melatonin production is stimulated to increase, so you can feel sleepy and lethargic.
-Alternatively, SAD can be credited for the trouble in regulating serotonin level, a neurotransmitter responsible in influencing mood.
+Alternatively, SAD can cause difficulties regulating serotonin levels, a neurotransmitter responsible for influencing mood.
 People with SAD produce less Vitamin D, an important substance that plays a role in serotonin activity.
 Lack of vitamin D can trigger depression symptoms.

-An estimated 10 million Americans are affected with the condition, with women being four times more afflicted than men.
-The condition can have its onset between the age of 18 and 30, and more common in residents far north or south of the equator.
+An estimated 10 million Americans are affected by Seasonal Affective Disorder, with women being four times more affected than men.
+The condition can have its onset between the age of 18 and 30, and is more common in residents far north or south of the equator.
 Individuals with a family history of other types of depression are at a higher risk of developing SAD.

-The symptoms vary from person to person.
-Some may experience severe signs that can affect their quality of life, cause isolation from family and friends, and some may even require hospitalization.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) includes the following symptoms commonly associated with SAD:
+Symptoms can vary from person to person.
+Some may experience severe symptoms that can affect their quality of life, cause isolation from family and friends, and some may even require hospitalization.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) includes the following symptoms commonly associated with SAD:

 • Feelings of hopelessness and sadness